Nutella Quick Bread

 If your household is like mine, you will always have Nutella in your pantry.
 It is sweet, delicious, and appetizing.
 I always purchase big jars of Nutella at least once a month.
 The best part about this chocolate spread Nutella is its versatility.

 I’ve incorporated and used Nutella in many of my recipes.
-I’ve made many Nutella recipes like Nutella banana bread, Nutella swirled pumpkin bread, brownies, cookies, fudge, scones, cupcakes, and other baked goods.
+I’ve made many Nutella recipes like Nutella banana bread, Nutella swirled into a Nutella pumpkin bread, these Nutella brownies, these Nutella stuffed peanut butter cookies, Nutella fudge, Nutella scones.
 I found out that the chocolate hazelnut flavor is a perfect addition or substitute to various recipes where cocoa powder or chocolate chips are involved.
-Also, the Nutella flavor is a great way to add sweetness to breads, like banana bread, and pastries.

 But, I’ve never made bread focused on the Nutella flavor alone.
 I always mix it with various ingredients and use it as flavor enhancer in my banana bread and other quick bread recipes.